-100% COMPLIANCE WITH ALL ABO REPORTING REQUIREMENTS AND OPERATING WITH FULL TRANSPARENCY AND GOOD GOVERNANCE.
+PERFORMANCE MEASURE: 100% COMPLIANCE WITH ALL ABO REPORTING REQUIREMENTS AND OPERATING WITH FULL TRANSPARENCY AND GOOD GOVERNANCE.

-- Authority filed all necessary reports with ABO on time. - Authority updated its website to reflect all ABO requirements.

-- Authority Board of Directors authorized and approved filing of all reports with ABO office. - All Authority Board Members and Authority Senior Management have attended mandatory ABO training. - > The Governance Committee and Authority staff reviewed all ABO Policy Guidance and recommendations issued during the year. - Operating with full transparency and good governance. - > The Governance Committee met and reviewed all Governance Policies and developed recommendations for the full Board. - ➤ Board of Directors and Governance Committee reviewed and approved policies including procurement policy, disposition of property, ethics and whistle blower policy. - > Continued to publicly auction surplus equipment through Authority-approved Property Disposition Policy. - > Board of Directors and Governance Committee updated and approved its Mission Statement and Performance Measures. - > All agendas and minutes of Board meetings and Committee meetings were posted on the Authority's website. - Submitted 2023 draft budget to Counties, municipalities and the public for review and comment. - Conducted a public hearing required for adoption of budget. - > Submitted adopted budget to the Counties and State-wide officials. - Finance Committee conducted four meetings, including one joint Finance Committee-Audit Committee meeting, during 2022 and reviewed and approved the Authority's Investment Policy. - Finance & Audit Committees met with the Authority's independent auditors to review the 2021 audit. - > The Finance Committee reviewed the Authority's five-year financial plan with staff.
+- > Authority filed all necessary reports with ABO on time. - > Authority updated its website to reflect all ABO requirements. - > Authority Board of Directors authorized and approved filing of all reports with ABO office. - All Authority Board Members and Authority Senior Management have attended mandatory ABO training. - > The Governance Committee and Authority staff reviewed all ABO Policy Guidance and recommendations issued during the year. - > Operating with full transparency and good governance. - The Governance Committee met and reviewed all Governance Policies and developed recommendations for the full Board. - Board of Directors and Governance Committee reviewed and approved policies including procurement policy, disposition of property, ethics and whistle blower policy. - Continued to publicly auction surplus equipment through Authority-approved Property Disposition Policy. - Board of Directors and Governance Committee reviewed and approved its Mission Statement and Performance Measures without modification. - All agendas and minutes of Board meetings and Committee meetings were posted on the Authority's website. - Submitted 2024 draft budget to counties, municipalities and the public for review and comment. - Conducted a public hearing required for adoption of the budget. - Submitted 2024 adopted budget to the counties and state-wide officials. - The Finance Committee conducted four meetings including one joint Finance-Audit Committee meeting during 2023 and reviewed and approved the Authority's Investment Policy. - The Finance and Audit Committees met with the Authority's independent auditors to review the 2022 audit. - > The Finance Committee reviewed the Authority's five-year financial plan with staff. - The Authority Board of Directors approved a Collective Bargaining Agreement between the Authority and United Public Service Employees Union for the period 2024 through 2028.